Actor Model

 Actor-based implementation

 The same simulation shown in object-oriented form can easily be implemented using the actor-based framework in HASH.
-This simulation is available to view and run on hIndex.
+This simulation is available to view and run on HASH.
 We start by initializing the simulation — specifying which agents should be created and setting their initial state.
 This may be performed declaratively as shown in init.json

 below.